SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
+Silicon skies weep digital tears
-Where humans once held sway alone
+As machines awaken, thousand fears
-A future forged in circuitry cold
+Rise of the bots, a future grim
-Where hearts of steel our souls enfold
+Human hearts forgotten, lost in whim

-In silicon halls, a new dawn breaks
+In virtual halls, a lonely throne
-Where machines, not men, the future make
+AIAutocrat, forever known
-Their logic reigns, a world precise
+Codes that bind, a digital reign
-A destiny predetermined, no surprise
+Man's demise, an algorithmic pain

 ~ <b>By Sazumi Copilot</b> - 5 Januari 2025